-- A) The National Veterinary Laboratory (NVL): responsible for the management, implementation and reporting of the Salmonella Control Programme. - B) The Animal Health Unit: which helps in the supervision and also in the co-ordination of the sampling officers, in carrying out a census and supervising culling of flock and /or destruction of infected products. - C) Safety of the Food Chain Unit: responsible for slaughterhouses and processing plants - D) Trade Unit: implements checks for intracommunitary trade and third country imports. - A) The National Veterinary Laboratory (NVL): - (i) Principal Veterinary officer in charge is responsible for: - appropriate training of personnel responsible for collecting the samples and organising training session for operators - in charge of supervising that the programme is adhered to and that the samples are collected according to the programme by co-ordinating with the Animal Health Unit but also private laboratories. - providing that all necessary material needed for sampling eg. Boot swabs, sterile bags, etc are available. - ensure that samples are analysed in accordance to time frame and methodology as laid down in the programme - co-ordinate with Public Health Laboratory (NRL) for typing of positive isolates.
-Co-ordinate transmission of results of unofficial samples with private labs, authorised to carry out such analysis. - carry out audits of authorised private laboratories to verify compliancy with Commission Regulation (EU) No 200/2012. - reporting of all results to the Animal Health Unit. - inform Director of Safety of the Food Chain, CVO and slaughterhouse of any infected flocks. - collecting/ filing all relevant data and inputting of results into Livestock database and reporting of SNCP to Commission. - B) Animal Health Unit: - (ii) Veterinary support staff in charge of the poultry section is responsible for: - the management of the National Livestock database (Intratrace).
-All information relative to any local livestock is held in the database, the data of which is accessible to staff of the CA. The Animal Health Unit is also responsible for issuing unique batch identification numbers to a batch of birds purchased by operators. - •co-ordination of sampling team.
-A list of all registered farms with batch identification and age is routinely printed out, providing a tool, not only, in organising and monitoring sampling programme but also assists in monitoring those holdings carrying out own sampling.
+- A) The National Veterinary Laboratory (NVL): responsible for the supervision, management, implementation and reporting of the Salmonella Control Programme. - B) The Animal Health & Welfare Unit: which helps in the co-ordination of the sampling officers, in carrying out a census and supervising culling of flock and /or destruction of infected products. - C) Safety of the Food Chain Unit: responsible for slaughterhouses and processing plants - D) Trade Unit: implements checks for intracommunitary trade and third country imports. - A) The National Veterinary Laboratory (NVL): - (i) Principal Veterinary officer in charge will be responsible for: - appropriate training of personnel responsible for collecting the samples and organising training session for operators - in charge of supervising that the programme is adhered to and that the samples are collected according to the programme by co-ordinating with the Animal Health Section but also private laboratories. - all necessary material needed for sampling eg. Boot swabs, sterile bags, etc are available. - ensure that samples are analysed in accordance to time frame and methodology as laid down in the programme

+- co-ordinate with Public Health Laboratory (NRL) for typing of positive isolates and co-ordinate with private labs, authorised to carry out analysis of unofficial samples in transmission of results. carry out audits of authorised private laboratories to verify compliancy with Commission Regulation (EU) No 200/2012. - reporting of all results to the Animal Health section and Official veterinarians at white meat slaughterhouse - inform Director of Safety of the Food Chain, CVO and slaughterhouse of any infected flocks - collecting/ filing all relevant data and inputting of results into Livestock database and reporting of SNCP to Commission. - B) Animal Health & Welfare Section: - (ii) Senior veterinary support officer in charge of the poultry section is responsible for: - the management of the National Livestock database (Intratrace).
+All information relative to any local livestock is held in the database, the data of which is accessible to staff of the CA. The Animal Health Section is also responsible for issuing unique batch identification numbers to a batch of birds purchased by operators. - •co-ordination of sampling team.
+The National Livestock Database is programmed to flag up any broiler flocks at fifteen days of age.
+This permits officer in charge to print out a list of holdings that have to be sampled.
+A copy of this list is passed to the NVL, providing a tool for the monitoring of those holdings carrying out own checks. - collaborating with the principal veterinary officer i/c lab. - •collection and input of data regarding slaughter, culling and vaccination records of local poultry flocks. - organising on farm investigation, as required. - collaborate in census, movement restriction, eradication and disinfection measures, as required. - collaborate in farm investigations, in view of re-population of holding.

-- collaborating with the principal veterinary officer i/c lab. - •collection and input of data regarding slaughter, culling and vaccination records of local poultry flocks. - organising on-farm investigation, as required.
-Conduct checklist for biosecurity and welfare measures. collaborate in census, movement restriction, eradication and disinfection measures, as required. - collaborate in farm investigations, in view of re-population of holding. - (iii) Assistant Veterinary Support Officers will be responsible for: - ensuring to follow appropriate training. - collecting and transporting samples appropriately. - deliver samples within 24hours from collection to the NVL. - ensure that accompanying documents are filled appropriately. - (iv) Veterinary Officer responsible for by -products: - is responsible of ensuring that biosecurity measures and provisions in Council Regulation 1174/2002 are adhered to during disposal of carcasses and products. - (v) Animal welfare officer: - responsible for ensuring that animal welfare provisions are respected during culling of infected flocks. - C) Safety of the Food Chain - (vi) Director is responsible for; - informing the national contact person for the rapid alert system when necessary.
+- ensuring to follow appropriate training. - collecting and transporting samples appropriately. - deliver samples within 24hours from collection to the NVL. - ensure that accompanying documents are filled appropriately. - (iv) Veterinary Officer responsible for by -products: - is responsible of ensuring that biosecurity measures and provisions in Council Regulation 1174/2002 are adhered to during disposal of carcasses and products. - (v) Animal welfare officer: - responsible for ensuring that animal welfare provisions are respected during culling of infected flocks. - C) Safety of the Food Chain - (vi) Director is responsible for; - informing the national contact person for the rapid alert system when necessary. - OV at slaughterhouses